An evaluation design describes how data will be collected and analysed to answer the Key Evaluation Questions.

 If an EVALUATOR will develop the evaluation design

-- Engage a competent evaluation expert (internal, external or a combination) (See advice).
+- Engage a competent evaluation expert - internal, external or a combination.
+(See 'Select an evaluator / evaluation team' for advice).

 - The design should provide details of how data will be collected analysed.
 It is often useful to do this in the form of an Evaluation Matrix which shows how each Key Evaluation Question will be answered.